Master of Science in Nursing -Leadership and Administration in Nursing (MSN-LAN)

 • American Nurses Credentialing Center (ANCC) Certification Exam - Nurse Executive (NE-BC) or Nurse Executive, Advanced (NEA-BC)

-The MSN-LAN program is offered as a full-time or part-time track, allowing students to determine how best to manage school, work, and lifestyle.
-The full-time track is completed in 4 semesters.
-The part-time track can be completed in 8 semesters.
-Students in the full-time or part-time tracks are required to be advised before each semester by a graduate advisor.
+The MSN-LAN program is offered as a part-time track, allowing students to determine how best to manage school, work, and lifestyle.
+The part-time track can be completed in 5 semesters.
+Students are required to be advised before each semester by a graduate advisor.

 NOTICES